BestTimesToVisit.com Logo

 cultural

 Venture into Kampong Ayer, the iconic water village, by taking a traditional boat ride.
-Get lost in the labyrinthine waterways, observing the stilt houses and the daily life of its inhabitants.
-Engage with locals to learn about their unique way of life and perhaps share a meal for an authentic experience.
+Get lost in the labyrinthine waterways, observing daily life and the unique stilt houses.
+Don't miss the chance to interact with friendly locals and sample local delicacies.

 nature